arulami/Calabash-android/Zenly-app/README.md

 $ git clone https://github.com/arulami/Calabash-android.git
 ```

-- In Terminal go to project folder Zenly-app and follow commands to install both Zenly and email app as a initial set up
+- In Terminal go to project folder Zenly-app and follow commands to install both Zenly and email app as an initial set up

 ```
  $ cd Zenly-app